Chord Company GroundARAY

 There is clearly something here (or not here), to the benefit of the system

-I’m not going to go overboard here but it is pretty obvious you’d need a pretty revealing system to appreciate what is going on with the GroundARAY.
-For me, I have the very lovely and impressive pure analogue (no streaming module or digital inputs) MOON 250i integrated amplifier driving my own Jern 14DS loudspeakers.
-I do need a REL subwoofer with these loudspeakers.
-Then I’m using the Chord Hugo 2 with the 2Go streaming bridge which offers me a clean digital battery-fed source (no plugs, less electrical noise).
-Because I’m using the 2Go on WiFi I have the spare Ethernet port in there free for the RJ45 (Ethernet style) GroundARAY that I have.
+I won’t go overboard here, but you’d need a pretty revealing system to appreciate what is happening with the GroundARAY.
+I have a very lovely and impressive pure analogue (no streaming module or digital inputs) MOON 250i integrated amplifier that drives my own Jern 14DS loudspeakers.
+I need a REL subwoofer for these loudspeakers.
+Then I’m using the Chord Hugo 2 with the 2Go streaming bridge, which offers me a clean digital battery-fed source (no plugs, less electrical noise).
+Because I’m using the 2Go on WiFi, I have the spare Ethernet port in there free for my RJ45 (Ethernet style) GroundARAY.

-When I first had the GroundARAY I had it in the spare rear ethernet port of the Leema Sirius Music Server and it is probable I hadn’t appreciated its benefit, or rather, I hadn’t listened for it.
-When the Leema Sirius went home I simply plugged the GroundARAY into my router, again not appreciating the benefit.
+When I first had the GroundARAY, I had it in the spare rear ethernet port of the Leema Sirius Music Server, and, probably, I hadn’t appreciated its benefit, or rather, I hadn’t listened for it.
+When the Leema Sirius went home, I plugged the GroundARAY into my router, again not appreciating the benefit.
 It has remained there until now.
-I gather the GroundARAY can slot into any spare port that it fits in, and the impact should be the same.
+I gather the GroundARAY can slot into any spare port that fits in, and the impact should be the same.

-With the GroundARAY in the 2Go, I’m clearly getting an elevated sound, the noise floor has apparently diminished.
-The soundstage is lifted and there appears to be a bit more heft, body, or volume in the room if you like.
+With the GroundARAY in the 2Go, I’m clearly getting an elevated sound; the noise floor has diminished.
+The soundstage is lifted, and there appears to be a bit more heft, body, or volume in the room if you like.
 It is akin to playing around with the filters on the Hugo 2 as that subtle but imperceptible improvement in sound.
-There is clearly something here (or not here), to the benefit of the system.
+There is something here (or not here) to the benefit of the system.

-I just wonder to myself if having the GroundARAY near the source (in the 2Go in this case) is more tangible than having it, say, in the noisy router, which I understand may give the same benefit.
+I wonder if having the GroundARAY near the source (in the 2Go in this case) is more tangible than having it in the noisy router, which I understand may give the same benefit.
 For me, this is not the case, and I quickly revert to putting the GroundARAY back in the 2Go, even though the router is a very noisy electrical place.

 Cambridge Audio Evo 150